UQ-PAC/BASIL/docs/usage.md

 The `/useArrayAxioms` flag is necessary for Boogie versions 2.16.8 and greater;
 for earlier versions it can be removed.
 This improves the verification speed, by using Boogie's axiomatic encoding of arrays rather than Z3's.
-This encoding does not support extensionality, array extensionality can be disabled on newer versions of Boogie with:
+The axiomatic encoding is faster (1) because it does not support extensionality, and (2) because it sacrifices completeness.
+This makes the most difference in SAT (non-verifying) cases.
+We don't have reason to believe array extensionality is necessary for any of our proofs.

+If using the built-in array theories, Z3's array extensionality reasoning can be disabled by passing the `smt.array.extansional=false` configuration to Z3 through boogie's CLI:

 ```
 boogie example.bpl /proverOpt:O:smt.array.extensional=false